derekwolpert/CalmCloud/README.md

     <img src="./readme_images/calmcloud_error.png" width="438" />
 </p>

 The code snippet below is taken from CalmCloud's ``Session Controller`` to show a portion of the login process.
-When logging in a user can enter either a registered username or email address as a form of idenification.
-Then a database query is made to find an existing account matching the user-given details.
+When a user is logging in they can enter either a registered username or email address as a form of idenification.
+A database query is made to find an existing account matching the user-given information.
 If an account is found the user will be logged-in.
-Otherwise an appropiate error messages is rendered.
+Otherwise an appropiate error message will be rendered.

 ```
 //...